devantler-tech/ksail-docs/configuration/cli-options.md

 ### `ksail cluster delete`

 Destroys the cluster defined in `ksail.yaml` and removes any mirror registries that were created.
-Use `--delete-registry-volumes` when you want Docker volumes cleaned up as well.
+Use `--delete-volumes` when you want Docker volumes cleaned up as well.

 ### `ksail cluster list`